The McKenzie Method

 - May and Aina 2012

-The McKenzie approach emphasises education and active patient involvement.
-Patients are encouraged to treat themselves.
-For this reason patient generated forces are used as a first resource.
-Where these forces are insufficient they are supplemented by clinician generated forces, such as mobilisation
+MDT promotes patient independence.
+For this reason, patient generated forces are used as a first resource.
+Where these forces are insufficient, they are supplemented by clinician generated forces, such as mobilisation.